dunnand2/CS-361/README.md

 Additionally, the image scraper can be utilized as a standalone service via an API request.

 # Requests
-The image scraper can be used by making a HTTP POST request to *enter server URL here*.
+The image scraper can be used by making a HTTP POST request to http://flip3.engr.oregonstate.edu:35351/api/image-scraper \
+\
 The API accepts one parameter:
 * wikiURL: The Wikipedia page to parse

 # Example Request